doutoury/-movie_app/README.md

-# Movie App
+# Movie App Page

-React JS Fundamental Course
+This is a clone coding with the movie list of YTX.mx API.

+HTML, CSS, Javascript, Nodejs, Reactjs